iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 > Didn't find this app useful because what I felt was a brisk walk for me didn't register leaving me feeling disheartened. ☹️<br> :date: __2021-04-29 19:09:50__

 > It has been working fine, then for the last month it has been awful!
 Not recording the correct time I'd been walking!
 Told me I'd walked one minute and I'd actually done 30 minutes!<br> :date: __2021-04-27 11:54:05__

-> ever since new update in Feb the app cannot get my walking info or it says I'm missing data<br> :date: __2021-04-19 00:57:31__

-> This was so simple, but now useless.
-It just stopped working; used to record approx. time walking and time spent brisk walking - now nothing!
-Latest version of Android, Pixel 3a<br> :date: __2021-04-18 18:32:21__

-> Infuriating.
-I walk briskly for 30mins and it clocks up two cups and a few minutes, a couple of hours later I open the app up prior to walking and its reset to 1 cup and 1 minute.
-This has happened every day since I downloaded it (3 days) Seemed to settle down but suddenly keeps trying to load and says "we don't seem to be able to access your data"<br> :date: __2021-04-11 13:47:38__

-> Another waste of time and space doesn't help at all<br> :date: __2021-04-05 01:16:21__